 Hormone imbalances are often the root cause of these undesirable feelings and mood swings.
 Also, we take an in-depth look into what hormones affect your emotional health and how those fluctuations affect your day-to-day life.
 So keep reading to learn more!

 The Endocrine System

 Your endocrine system comprises glands that create and secrete different hormones.
-These hormones work to control everything from your digestion to your emotional health, among many other biological functions.
+These hormones control everything from digestion to emotional health, among many other biological functions.
 Some of these glands include the thyroid gland, the pancreas, and the adrenal gland.
 But we’ll also inspect the hormones such as serotonin and cortisol.